 - (1) This chapter does not apply to any chance meeting or a social meeting. - (2) A chance meeting or social meeting may not be used to circumvent the provisions of this chapter.

 52-4-209.
-Electronic meetings for charter schools-Pilot Program.
+Electronic meetings for charter school board.